vvvv/VL.Devices.Wintab/README.md

-# VL.Devices.WinTab
+# VL.Devices.Wintab
-A set of VL nodes for using WinTab devices
+A set of VL nodes for using Wintab devices

 Try it with vvvv, the visual live-programming environment for .NET
 Download: http://visualprogramming.net